-Families First is Hertfordshire's strategy for early help for families.
+Families First is Hertfordshire's programme of early help services for families.
 A directory of early help services is available at www.hertfordshire.gov.uk/familiesfirst and will help practitioners and families find information and support to prevent escalation of needs and crisis.